 Activities and sights

 There is so much to do on Oahu.
 If your kids love planes and boats, a trip to Pearl Harbor is an outing the whole family can enjoy.
 Take in the history at Ililani palace.
-Hike Diamond Head, and easy trail that is accessible for even the smallest travelers.
+Hike Diamond Head, an easy trail that is accessible for even the smallest travelers.
 Zipline through a rainforest in Kualoa.

 While the wide variety of activities is a big perk of Oahu, so is the proximity of many of them to Waikiki.
 If your family chooses that as your home base for the trip, car rides are kept to a minimum for many of the fun family outings.